Piece-Of-Schmidt/PaperReader/README.md

 https://developers.notion.com/docs/create-a-notion-integration
 <br><br>
-To make sure everything works fine, make sure the columns in your notion database are named "Author", "Year", "Title", "Added", and "Tags". <br>
+To make sure everything works fine, make sure the columns in your notion database are named "Author", "Year", "Title", and "Added". <br>
+If "Notion_Project_Name" and/or "Notion_Document_Tags" in `settings.csv` are non-empty strings the code tries to add those values to the database.
+This will only work, however, if the respective columns already exist in the Database.
+Therefore, you need to create the columns "Project" and "Tags" when you want the script to include these information.<br>

 To work properly, make sure the properties of your Notion Database are correctly defined
 * Autor: Title - *Aa*
 * Year: Number - *#*
 * Title: Text - *lines symbol*
 * Added: Date - *calender symbol*

+* Project: Text - *lines symbol*
 * Tags: Text - *lines symbol*

 If you need different or more columns, you will need to change the code.
 In future versions of this project it will be made easier to interact with notion.